KeYProject/key-docs/docs/devel/Gradle.md

 ## Gradle Basic

-Gradle is similar to *Apache Ant*, but instead of writing XML documents to describe your tasks Gradle uses a domain-specific language build upon *Apache Groovy* (and also Kotlin).
+Gradle is similar to *Apache Ant*, but instead of writing XML documents to describe your tasks Gradle uses a domain-specific language built upon *Apache Groovy* (and also Kotlin).
 Currently, we are using the Groovy DSL.
 Essentially:
 Writing gradle build scripts is writing Groovy.
 So if you need to do *fancy stuff* you should search how to do it in Groovy.